 Do you ever find yourself dreaming and suddenly realize that you’re in a dream?
 Perhaps you’ve even managed to take control of the dream’s direction and make it play out the way you want it to.
 This phenomenon is called lucid dreaming, and it’s accessible to anyone who’s willing to put in some effort.
-In this article, we’ll explore what lucid dreams are, what benefits it provides, and most importantly, how you can learn to master lucid dreaming for yourself through a series of simple steps.
+In this article, we’ll explore what lucid dreams or self-aware dreams are, what benefits it provides, and most importantly, how you can learn to master lucid dreaming for yourself through a series of simple steps.

 Understanding Lucid Dreams